appknox/postmanparser/README.md

 ## Schema Support
 postmanparser is still in early stages and will be updated with missing schema components soon.

-### Version
-postmanparser supports collection schema v2.0.0 and v2.1.0.

-### Object support
-postmanparser currently does not support parsing of following objects.
-Might be added in future.
+Following are the objects which are not supported yet but will be added in the future.
 - events
 - protocolProfileBehavior

+## Collection SDK Compatibility

+Currently postmanparser is not aligned with collection SDK node module. http://www.postmanlabs.com/postman-collection/

+This Might be added in future.
+Feel free to raise the PR.

+## Version Compatibility
+postmanparser supports collection schema v2.0.0 and v2.1.0.